- 1 Introduction to Reverse Osmosis Filtration

 Do I need a permeate pump?

 There is another thing to consider when we think about “waste.”
 Did you know that numerous brands of bottled water are also produced by Reverse Osmosis?
+Check the labels at the store and you’ll often see the method used to purify it.
 So, even you feel that you might just go back to bottled water, not only might you be purchasing filtered water produced via RO (which will also have used water to clean and clear the membranes at an industrial level), but you will be going right back to using plastic bottles (which is another problem altogether).

 Should I go with a Whole-House Filter or a Point of Use Filter?

 The answer to this depends on a number of factors.
-Is the water discoloring clothes?
-Does the water leave iron or other metallic residue in your tub/shower/sink?
+Are your clothes getting discolored in the wash?
+Is there iron or other metallic residue in your tub/shower/sink?
 Does the water smell foul throughout the system?
 How much water does your household use?
 Also, consider the “waste water” factor – if you honestly don’t think you need an whole house filtration system, you will see less water waste using an under counter reverse osmosis water system.
 However, if your water supply affects your quality of life in every aspect of your day to day existence, you may want to consider treating your water at the point of entry to alleviate all concerns.

 What do Point of Use Reverse Osmosis Systems include?

-Most systems will come to you complete with all the filters and membranes, the tubing, pressurized storage tank (which will hold the filtered water – aka permeate), You will notice that with a lot of these under sink reverse osmosis water filters, there is an additional, dispensing faucet on the countertop.
-That is because when installing an RO system for cooking and drinking water, there is no need to put all your water – for example, water you’re going to use to wash dishes – through the system, so the smaller tap is installed to specifically deliver only the water filtered via reverse osmosis.
+Most systems will come to you complete with all the filters and membranes, the tubing, pressurized storage tank (which will hold the filtered water – aka permeate), You will notice that with a lot of these under sink models, there is an additional, dispensing faucet on the countertop.
+That is because when installing an RO system for cooking and drinking water, there is no need to put all your water – for example, water you’re going to use to wash dishes – through the system, so the smaller tap is installed to specifically deliver only what was filtered.
 The exception would be a countertop reverse osmosis system such as the one we featured above, which is a portable unit and therefore would not have a pressure tank to store the filtered water.